 Weight: 4.48kg | 34 tools | Size: N/A | Rating: 9/10

-Cons: Foam compartments don’t hold tools tight in transit.
-Pro socket handle could be a torque wrench for this much cash.
-Split link pliers not double sided.
+- Pro socket handle could be a torque wrench for this much cash

-Unior’s Pro Home kit is a cut above in terms of quality, and with individual ball-end allen keys and a better Torx spread, addresses almost every concern we had with the previous 1600 CN kit.
-It will happily work in a shop or race team setting, but it’s still annoying that the foam inserts don’t keep the tools stable enough in transit.
+Unior’s Pro Home kit is a cut above in terms of quality, and with individual ball-end Allen keys and a better spread of Torx keys.
+This addresses almost every concern we had with the previous 1600 CN kit.
+Although all the tools are top notch, that makes it all the more annoying that the foam inserts don’t keep the tools stable enough in transit.
 That said, the hard plastic carry box is both dustproof and waterproof and lays everything out in a logical fashion when folded open.

 Read our full review of the Unior Tools Pro Home Kit